 Health Benefits of Peanut Oil

-Let’s take a closer look at some of the impressive health benefits of this delicious type of cooking oil.
+Let’s take a closer look at some of the impressive health benefits of this delicious cooking oil.

-Cholesterol Levels: Unlike many other vegetable oils, peanut oil is actually free of any cholesterol, which is one of the major contributing factors to complicated heart conditions such as atherosclerosis, which is basically clogging of the arteries.
+Peanut oil is cholesterol-free, which is known to be one of the major factors contributing to complicated heart conditions such as atherosclerosis.
 Since cooking oil is used in many different ways, eliminating this dangerous cholesterol from your body can help prevent a variety of health complications.
-Furthermore, not only does peanut oil lack cholesterol, it can actually reduce your current levels of cholesterol due to the presence of plant sterols.
+Furthermore, not only does peanut oil lack cholesterol, it can reduce your current levels of cholesterol due to the presence of plant sterols.
 These phytosterols actually compete for cholesterol absorption in the stomach and gut, which can lower your cholesterol levels by 10-15%!

-Heart Health: Lowering your chances of atherosclerosis, as explained above, can reduce your chances of heart attacks and strokes.
-However, peanut oil also contains monounsaturated fatty acids, like oleic acid, which increase the levels of “good cholesterol”, called HDL, in the blood.
-This beneficial cholesterol actually helps to scrape off and reduce bad cholesterol (LDL) and lower your chances of coronary heart disease and strokes.
+Peanut oil also contains monounsaturated fatty acids, like oleic acid, which increases the levels of “good cholesterol”, called HDL, in the blood.
+This beneficial cholesterol may actually help to scrape off and reduce bad cholesterol (LDL) and lower your risk of developing coronary heart diseases and strokes.

-Blood Pressure: Resveratrol has another important function in the body.
-It interacts with various hormones in the body that affect blood vessels, like angiotensin, which constricts vessels and arteries.
-By neutralizing the effects of that hormone, resveratrol helps to decrease blood pressure, which reduces stress on the cardiovascular system.
+Resveratrol has another important function in the body.
+It may interact with various hormones that affect blood vessels, like angiotensin, which constricts vessels and arteries.
+Perhaps by neutralizing the effects of that hormone, resveratrol helps to decrease blood pressure, which reduces stress on the cardiovascular system.

-Skin Health: Peanut oil, like many vegetable oils, is quite rich in vitamin E, which is an essential vitamin for human beings.
-It is particularly important in the maintenance and health of the skin, protecting it from the effects of free radicals that cause wrinkles, blemishes, and other signs of premature aging.
-The vitamin E in peanut oil will keep your skin looking young and healthy as you get older.
+Peanut oil, like many vegetable oils, is quite rich in vitamin E, which is an essential vitamin for human beings.
+It is known to be particularly important for the maintenance and health of the skin, protecting it from the effects of free radicals that cause wrinkles, blemishes, and other signs of premature aging.
+The vitamin E in peanut oil keeps your skin looking young and healthy as you get older.

-A Final Word of Warning: Although the types of fatty acids in peanut oil are generally beneficial, they are only healthy in moderate amounts.
-Remember, they are still technically fats, and therefore are high in calories.
+Word of Caution: Although the types of fatty acids in peanut oil are generally beneficial, they are only healthy in moderate amounts.
+Remember, they are still technically fats, and are, therefore, high in calories.
 Don’t go overboard when cooking with peanut oil, as it can lead to weight gain.
 Obesity has a whole range of associated health risks, so be careful and enjoy your meals responsibly!